-- Hazing -A crime of violence under Section 16Complainant will be notified of the Interim Suspension of Title 18 of the United States Code (i.e., arson, assault offenses, burglary, criminal homicide manslaughter by negligence, criminal homicide murder the Charged Student and non-negligent manslaughter, destruction/damage/vandalism of property, kidnapping/abduction, robbery, forcible sex offenses) or a non-forcible sex offense (i.e., statutory rape, incest).
+6. A crime of violence under Section 16Complainant will be notified of the Interim Suspension of Title 18 of the United States Code (i.e., arson, assault offenses, burglary, eriminal homicide manslaughter by negligence, criminal homicide murderthe Charged Student and non-negligent manslaughter, destruction/damage/vandalism of property, kidnapping/abduction, robbery, forcible sex offenses) or a non-forcible sex offense (i.e., statutory rape, incest).

+(b) Rights

-- (b) Rights - o.
-1. Havewill have the same rights afforded as the Charged Student to the Charged Student, Student Organization, or participate in the subsequent hearing. - p.
+o.
+1. Havewill have the same rights afforded as the Charged Student to the Charged Student, Student Organization, or participate in the subsequent hearing.

+p.
 Greek Organization as described above.
 Appeals:

-The Complainant wishing to appeal must adhere to complete the same responsibilities required of appeal form in full, indicating the Charged Student, Student Organization, or Greek Organizations as set forth above.
+The Complainant wishing to appeal must adhere tocomplete the same responsibilities required of appeal form in full, indicating the Charged Student, Student Organization, or Greek Organizations as set forth above.

-- Have unrelated past behavior excluded from basis for the hearing.
+2 Have unrelated past behavior excluded from basis for the hearing.
 The Hearing Officer will decide if such information is unrelated.
-Unless there was a prior relationship between appeal, explain in detail the parties, past relationships of reasons for the Charged Student or Complainant will not be considered in the hearing appeal and attach supporting relevant documentation. - 3.
-To be present throughout the entire hearing or any portions thereof.
-If the and Complainant may submit a written or recorded statement.
-The determination of whether the testimony will be given in limited privacy is made at the discretion of the SCCR Director in consultation with the University Victim Advocate.
+Unless there was a prior relationship between appeal, explain in detail the parties, past relationships of reasons for the Charged Student or Complainant will not be considered in the hearing appeal, and attach supporting relevant documentation.

+3. To be present throughout the entire hearing or any portions thereof.
+If the

-2. Complainant does not want The SCCR will notify the Complainant if the Charged Student appeals, and vice versa.
+Complainant does not want The SCCR will notify the Complainant if the Charged Student appeals, and vice versa.
 Both parties may submit a written statement within seven (7) Business Days.

-The appellate decision is issued in writing to be present in the same room as the Charged Student, the Hearing Officer will make alternative arrangements, if possible.
+-The appellate decision is issued in writing to be present in the same room as the Charged Student, the Hearing Officer will make alternative arrangements, if possible.